pmoustopoulos/customer-api/README.md

 ## 4. Key Annotations in Spring Boot

-In this section, I will walk through the key annotations used across the various classes in the example project, explaining their purpose and best practices.
+In this section, we’ll walk through the key annotations used across the various classes in the example project, explaining their purpose and best practices.
 These annotations are essential for managing dependencies, handling HTTP requests, mapping database entities, and more.
-It is important to note that there are many more annotations available in Spring Boot, and I am only covering those that are used in this project.
-Additionally, when you write tests (unit tests, integration tests, etc.), you will use additional annotations specific to testing.
+Note that we will cover annotations specific to Spring Boot separately from those provided by Lombok.

-### 1. Commonly Used Annotations Across the Application
+### 1. Spring Boot Annotations

-These annotations are versatile and can be used in different layers of a Spring Boot application, depending on the need.
+These annotations are core to Spring Boot and are used throughout the application to define its structure and behavior.

-- **`@Slf4j`**: Creates a `Logger` instance in the class, allowing for easy logging without manually defining a logger.
-  This annotation can be used in any class where logging is required, such as service classes, controllers, repositories, and even configuration classes.

-- **`@AllArgsConstructor`, `@NoArgsConstructor`, and `@RequiredArgsConstructor`**:

-    - **`@AllArgsConstructor`**: Generates a constructor with parameters for all fields in the class.
-This is useful when you want to ensure all fields are initialized at the time of object creation.

-    - **`@NoArgsConstructor`**: Generates a no-argument constructor, which is necessary for frameworks like JPA that require a default constructor to instantiate entities.

-    - **`@RequiredArgsConstructor`**: Generates a constructor with parameters for all final fields and any fields that are marked as `@NonNull`.
-This is useful when you want to ensure that mandatory fields are initialized while still allowing flexibility in object creation.

-- **`@Data`**: Generates getters, setters, `equals()`, `hashCode()`, `toString()`, and other utility methods.
-While it is suitable for DTOs and simple data carrier classes, it is generally not recommended for JPA entities due to potential performance issues and complications with `equals()` and `hashCode()` methods.
-Instead, for JPA entities, it's better to use individual annotations like `@Getter`, `@Setter`, and `@ToString`.
+#### 1.1 Dependency Injection and Component Scanning

+- **`@Autowired`**: This annotation is used for automatic dependency injection.
+It can be applied to constructors, methods, fields, and even parameters to inject dependencies wherever they are needed, not just in service classes.
+  When used on a constructor, it can be omitted if the class has only one constructor.

+- **`@Component`**, **`@Service`**, **`@Repository`**, **`@RestController`**: These annotations are specializations of `@Component` and are used to define Spring beans.
+They indicate that a class is a Spring-managed component and can be automatically detected during component scanning. `@RestController` is a specialization of `@Controller` used for handling web requests and returning data directly as a response (usually JSON), combining the behavior of `@Controller` and `@ResponseBody`.

-### 2. Entity Class Annotations
+#### 1.2 Entity Class Annotations

 - **`@Entity`**: Marks the class as a JPA entity, meaning it is mapped to a database table.
-It is crucial for ORM (Object-Relational Mapping) in Spring Boot.

-- **`@Table(name = "customers")`**: Specifies the name of the table in the database that this entity maps to.
-Useful when the table name differs from the class name.
+- **`@Table(name = "customers")`**: Specifies the table name in the database that this entity maps to.
 - **`@Id`**: Denotes the primary key of the entity.
-It is a mandatory annotation for JPA entities.

 - **`@GeneratedValue(strategy = GenerationType.IDENTITY)`**: Specifies the primary key generation strategy.
-  `GenerationType.IDENTITY` indicates that the database will auto-generate the primary key.

 - **`@Column`**: Marks a field as a column in the database.
-It can include additional attributes like `nullable`, `unique`, and `length` to define the column's characteristics.
+It can include attributes like `nullable`, `unique`, and `length`.

-- **`@CreationTimestamp`** and **`@UpdateTimestamp`**: Automatically manage the creation and update timestamps of the entity, using the database's current timestamp.
+- **`@CreationTimestamp`** and **`@UpdateTimestamp`**: Automatically manage the creation and update timestamps of the entity.

-- **Lombok Annotations**:
-    - **`@Getter`** and **`@Setter`**: Generate getters and setters for all fields.
-    - **`@ToString`**: Generates a `toString()` method.
-    - **Note**: The `@Data` annotation is not recommended for JPA entities due to potential performance issues and complications with `equals()` and `hashCode()` methods.

-- **Best Practice for Associations**: When working with entity relationships (`@OneToMany`, `@ManyToOne`, etc.), it is important to understand fetch strategies (`FetchType.LAZY` vs. `FetchType.EAGER`) and cascade options to manage how related entities are loaded and persisted.

-### 3. DTO Class Annotations

-- **`@Data`**: Generates all necessary methods like `equals()`, `hashCode()`, `toString()`, and getters/setters.
-  Suitable for DTOs, which are simple data carriers without complex logic.

-- **`@JsonInclude(JsonInclude.Include.NON_NULL)`**: Ensures that null fields are not included in the JSON output, resulting in cleaner API responses.

-- **`@Builder`**: Implements the builder pattern, making it easy to create immutable DTO objects with only the required fields set.

-### 4. Repository Class Annotations

-- **`@Query`**: Defines custom JPQL or native SQL queries within repository interfaces.
-Useful for complex queries not handled by Spring Data JPA's method naming conventions.

-- **`@Param`**: Binds method parameters to named parameters in a query, improving readability and maintainability.

-- **`@Repository` (Not explicitly required)**: While you don't need to explicitly use this annotation if you extend `JpaRepository`, it is good to know that it marks a class as a repository and makes it eligible for exception translation into Spring's DataAccessException hierarchy.
-This annotation can also be used in custom repository implementations.

-### 5. Service Class Annotations

-- **`@Service`**: Marks the class as a service, which is part of the service layer in the application.
-It is a specialization of `@Component`, indicating that the class contains business logic.

-- **`@Override`**: Indicates that a method is overriding a method in a superclass.
-It is a good practice to use this annotation to avoid errors, like incorrect method signatures.
-This annotation can be used in any class where method overriding occurs, not just in services.

-### 6. Controller Class Annotations
+#### 1.3 Controller Class Annotations

-- **`@RestController`**: Combines `@Controller` and `@ResponseBody`, indicating that the class handles HTTP requests and that the return value of each method is written directly to the HTTP response body, typically as JSON.
+- **`@RestController`**: Combines `@Controller` and `@ResponseBody`, used to handle HTTP requests and return responses directly, usually as JSON.
+It is the preferred annotation for RESTful web services.

 - **`@RequestMapping("/api/v1/customers")`**: Maps HTTP requests to specific methods in the controller, providing a base path for all endpoints within the controller.

-- **`@GetMapping`, `@PostMapping`, `@PutMapping`, `@DeleteMapping`**: Map HTTP GET, POST, PUT, and DELETE requests, respectively, to specific methods in the controller.
+- **`@GetMapping`, `@PostMapping`, `@PutMapping`, `@DeleteMapping`**: These annotations map HTTP GET, POST, PUT, and DELETE requests to specific methods in the controller, respectively.

-- **`@Operation(summary = "Add a new customer")`**: Used in OpenAPI/Swagger documentation to describe the purpose of an endpoint, aiding in generating accurate and useful API documentation.

 - **`@Valid`**: Used to trigger validation of the request body or path variables based on constraints defined in the DTO.

 - **`@RequestBody`**: Maps the HTTP request body to a Java object, commonly used in POST and PUT methods.

 - **`@PathVariable`**: Binds a method parameter to a URI template variable, allowing extraction of values from the URL.

 - **`@RequestParam`**: Binds a method parameter to a query parameter in the URL, useful for passing optional or required parameters to an endpoint.

-### 7. Additional Annotations
+#### 1.4 Configuration and Bean Management

-- **`@Configuration`**: Indicates that the class contains Spring bean definitions and can replace traditional XML-based configuration.
-This can be used in any class responsible for defining beans or configuring aspects of the application.
+- **`@Configuration`**: Indicates that the class contains Spring bean definitions and configuration settings.

-- **`@Value`**: Injects values from properties files into fields, typically used for configuration purposes.
-It can be used in any class where configuration values are needed.

-- **`@Bean`**: Marks a method as a bean producer in Spring's application context, with the method's return value being registered as a bean and managed by Spring.
-This is typically used in configuration classes but can be used anywhere bean definitions are required.
+- **`@Bean`**: Marks a method as a bean producer in Spring’s application context.
+This method’s return value is registered as a Spring bean.

+#### 1.5.
+Event Handling

-- **`@EventListener(ApplicationReadyEvent.class)`**: Listens for specific events in the Spring application lifecycle.
-  For example, it is used in your `ServerDetails` class to execute code when the application is fully started and ready to service requests.
-This can be applied to any class where event-driven behavior is necessary.
+- **`@EventListener`**: This annotation is used to mark a method as an event listener, which listens for specific events within the Spring application lifecycle.
+For example, `@EventListener(ApplicationReadyEvent.class)` triggers when the application is ready to service requests.

-- **`@Mapper(componentModel = "spring")`**: Used in MapStruct to generate a Spring bean for the mapper, allowing it to be injected as a dependency where needed.
-This annotation is essential for integrating MapStruct mappers into your Spring Boot application.
+### 2. Lombok Annotations

+Lombok is a Java library that helps reduce boilerplate code by automatically generating common code like constructors, getters, setters, etc. It is not part of Spring Boot but is often used alongside it for convenience.

+- **`@Slf4j`**: Creates a `Logger` instance in the class, allowing for easy logging without manually defining a logger.

+- **`@AllArgsConstructor`, `@NoArgsConstructor`, and `@RequiredArgsConstructor`**:
+    - **`@AllArgsConstructor`**: Generates a constructor with parameters for all fields in the class.
+    - **`@NoArgsConstructor`**: Generates a no-argument constructor.
+    - **`@RequiredArgsConstructor`**: Generates a constructor for all final fields and any fields marked as `@NonNull`.

+- **`@Data`**: Generates getters, setters, `equals()`, `hashCode()`, `toString()`, and other utility methods.
+While it is suitable for DTOs and simple data carrier classes, it is generally not recommended for JPA entities due to potential performance issues and complications with `equals()` and `hashCode()` methods.

+- **`@Builder`**: Implements the builder pattern, making it easy to create immutable objects with only the required fields set.

 ### Additional Notes

 There are many more annotations in Spring Boot that you might encounter as your application grows or as you write tests (unit tests, integration tests, etc.).
 Each layer of the application (controller, service, repository, etc.) and each use case (security, data validation, testing) has specific annotations that help to streamline development and improve code quality.
 This section covers the key annotations used in this project, providing a solid foundation for understanding how they work together in a Spring Boot application.

 <br><br>